 Tesla Drivetrain Advantages Explained

-This model quickly put Tesla ahead of the competition, but what other factors set the company apart in the world of electric vehicles, especially as more and more auto-manufacturers joined the race?
+This model quickly put Tesla ahead of the competition, but what other factors set the company apart in the world of electric vehicles, especially as more and more auto manufacturers joined the race?

 Electric Vehicle Batteries

-Battery range is one of the most important factors for buyers considering an electric car.
+Battery range is among the most important factors for buyers considering an electric car.
 This is also likely one of the reasons why Tesla accounted for 60 percent of electric car sales in the first 3 quarters of 2019.
 Although there have been a few reports of battery fires, Tesla has repeatedly pushed past barriers that traditional automakers face by exploring new materials and denser batteries to compensate for initial issues.
-For example, unlike other electric vehicles who use larger batteries, Tesla’s Model S utilizes 7,000 small, cylindrical lithium-ion batteries, arranged into 16 cells.
-Between the cells, glycol coolant-filled metal tubes keep the batteries cool and extend their life.
+For example, unlike other electric vehicles that use larger batteries, Tesla’s Model S utilizes 7,000 small, cylindrical lithium-ion batteries, arranged into 16 cells.
+Between the cells, glycol-coolant-filled metal tubes keep the batteries cool and extend their life.
 This usage of smaller individual cells instead of larger singular ones means effective cooling is guaranteed.
 This method minimizes thermal hotspots and creates effective temperature distribution throughout.

 Electric Motor Speed